vishal-1344/vishal-1344/README.md

 ## What I Aim to Build

-My long-term goal is to help develop intelligent systems that go beyond static feed-forward pipelines and instead support **dynamically regulated, structurally adaptive reasoning**.
+My long-term goal is to help develop intelligent systems that go beyond static feed-forward pipelines and instead support dynamically regulated, structurally adaptive reasoning.

 I am particularly interested in systems that: